Introduction

 There are certain uses of AI systems that are higher risk than others.

-• Assessment of Students Any assessment of students in educational or vocational training institutions is considered high risk.
+• Any assessment of students in educational or vocational training institutions is considered high risk.
 Accordingly, extreme caution should be taken before using any AI system intended to assess or evaluate any student participating in a course, taking an exam, or any other evaluation or assessment.

 General AI System Use Standards & Use Approval

-Use of any AI system(s) for college business should follow the guidelines of this policy, and if it is a product being considered for purchase or a software as a service, it must be approved by the Technology Council to ensure that such AI systems meet the following principles.
+Use of any AI system(s) for Mid business should follow the guidelines of this policy, and if it is a product being considered for purchase or software as a service, the Technology Council must approve it to ensure that such AI systems meet the following principles.

-• Necessary The use of AI systems must be for a valid business purpose to improve Mid Michigan College’s business efficiencies and support Mid’s mission.
+• The use of AI systems must be for a valid business purpose to improve Mid’s business efficiencies and support Mid’s mission.
 The use of AI is not a substitute for human critical thinking or expertise.
-AI systems should not require Mid Michigan College to incur an unnecessary expense without a valid benefit.
+AI systems should not require Mid to incur an unnecessary expense without a valid benefit.

-Prior to submitting a request to the Technology Council for the use of an AI system, a requester should first obtain the approval of his or her supervisor.
-In addition, in evaluating whether to make a request, prior to submitting it, the requester should ensure that the AI system use (if approved) would conform with the guidelines in this Policy.
-Requests for the use of an AI system should follow the steps below:
+Prior to submitting a request to the Technology Council for the use of an AI system, a requester should first obtain the approval of their supervisor.
+In addition, in evaluating whether to make a request prior to submitting it, the requester should ensure that the AI system use (if approved) would conform with the guidelines in this Policy.
+Requests for the use of an AI system should follow the steps below.

 • Present the recommendation to the Technology Council